Kaiaysez/STAT3006-Assignment-2/README.md

 ### About
 * Exploratory data analysis and multivariate hypothesis testing on the iris dataset.
-* Derivation of the EM algorithm.
-Comparing and contrasting EM and K-Means, implementation in R.
+* Mathematical derivation of the EM algorithm update equations.
+* Comparing and contrasting EM and K-Means, implementation in R.
 * Model selection via gap statistic and the Bayesian Information Criterion (BIC).